 Located in the Yellow Water Region, this cruise takes you through the heart of one of Kakadu’s infamous wetlands.
 We jetted off into this wildlife paradise on the sunset cruise and were bamboozled by the amount of nature scenes unfolding before our eyes.

 As we spotted various plants and animals, we were given the full rundown on each species, the meaning of movements from perched Darter birds to the territorial nature of Saltwater Crocs.
-We learned it was brought back to life after being overrun by thousands of introduced water buffalo before their numbers were decimated in the eighties.
+We learned the wetlands were brought back to life in the ’80s after being overrun by thousands of introduced water buffalo.

-Feeling as if we’d dived head first into a painter’s warm pink palette, an iridescent sunset marked the finale of our journey.
-The cruise provided a wonderful insight into the undeniable connection the local Bininj people have with the land.
-A relationship that aims to respect every living creature’s existence and its unique role on our earth.
+Feeling as if we’d dived headfirst into a painter’s warm pink palette, an iridescent sunset marked the finale of our journey.
+The cruise provided a glimpse of the intricate connection the local Bininj people have with the land.
+A relationship that aims to nurture every living creature’s existence and its unique role on our earth.

 All cultural information was sourced from the official factsheets, interpretative signs or websites of NT National Parks and Parks Australia.
 Information has been fact-checked and approved prior to publishing.